yffenim/effy/index.md

 - french literature, esp Genet
 - journalism, esp Svetlana Alexievich
 - trauma and mental health
+- addiction
+- kineseology & athletic grit
-- kineseology and the power of movement to heal trauma
+- neuroscience and power of using movement to address addiction, mental health, trauma
 - neurodiversity
 - scheduling for circadian rthymns that are longer than 24 hours
 - cybersecurity/privacy rights